fay19/Design-Data-Intensive-Applicaition/Chapter3.md

 #Storage and Retrieval

 ## Log Structured Storage Engine
-### Append-only log

 An index is an additional structure that is derived from the primary data.
 Index introduce overhead of write operation.

-#### HashIndex
+#### HashIndex of Append-only log
   - simple example of log hash index: keep an in-memory hashmap where every key is mapped t a byte offset in the data file
     - essentiallu what Bitcask(the default storage engine in Riak) does
     - Bitcask offers high-performace reads and writes, subject to the requirement that all the keys fits in the available RAM since the hashmap keeps completely in memory